hcoco1/phase3_cli_click/README.md

 #### Project Pitch

-**Database Tool (DT)** is a PYTHON/SQLALCHEMY/CLICK command line interface (CLI) that accesses data from a web database.
-RES returns a collection of real estate properties for sale and rent.
-Each property has 13 attributes (id, address, city, state, zip code, listing price, bedrooms, bathrooms, square feet, listing date, property type, operation type, and image).

- The App fetches all the data as soon the browser load.
-Users can navigate between different links thanks to react-router features.
-Also, users can filter and search properties by price, property type, and operation type.

-Additionally, the user can view details about a property by clicking the View button, and immediately they will be sent to a new view where only the selected property is shown.
-Also, the users can access more images and the delete button in the detail view.
-Finally, users can add a new property to the database by filling out the form.
-Also, The user can view some statistic charts in the chart tab.
+**Database Tool (DT)** is a PYTHON/SQLALCHEMY/CLICK command line interface (CLI) designed to offer a comprehensive management system for US entities like states, cities, and counties.
+Users can effortlessly navigate through a color-coded menu, making CRUD (Create, Read, Update, Delete) operations more intuitive than ever.
+Whether you're looking to display all entities, add a new city, or even fetch the latest weather updates for it.
+Additionally, the tool integrates advanced features such as updating city coordinates and instant weather insights, ensuring users are equipped with the most recent data

 ## Installation instructions:
 1. Fork and clone this repository.